What follows relates to students applying for research degrees (PhD or MA).

 We always welcome potential applicants and will be very happy to show you around the department.
 Please contact either a potential supervisor or the PGR Coordinator if you would like to visit us.

 Stage 2: Finding a supervisor and research topic

 A key challenge in starting a research degree is to find the right supervisor(s) and the right topic.
+All research applications require a comprehensive research proposal that is feasible, original, and demonstrates familiarity with existing scholarly literature.
+It is strongly recommended that you consult prospective supervisors about your research proposal in advance of making a formal application.
+Although ideally doctoral candidates should come up with their own original idea they want to develop, staff will be pleased to help you formulate an appropriate proposal.
 The easiest way to find a suitable supervisor is to look through the research areas or staff web pages.
 Please feel free to email staff directly: they will be happy to discuss possible research proposals with prospective students.
 If this does not prove fruitful, then email the Tutor for Postgraduate Admissions, who will help you to find the right supervisor.

 We operate a system of team supervision, with two supervisors appointed for each research student.
 This works in a variety of ways in practice, and the details of supervisory arrangements are individually tailored to the interests and needs of each research student.